About

 Kids

 My Name is Eve and I am 10.
+That is me in the pink beanie.
 My Mum is a doctor and my job is to organise activities for all the kids that come to the conference.

 This will only be the second time I have seen the snow in actual real life.
 I would like this trip if some kids came along!
 I know kids whose parents are doctors living in the west so to the doctors who have kids, please consider signing up and bring your kids to the conference!